chenyang-an/chenyang-an.github.io/_pages/about.md

     <p>HSS Building UC San Diego</p>
     <p>9500 Gilman Dr</p>
     <p>La Jolla, California 92092</p>
+    <p>c5an at ucsd dot edu</p>

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-I am a 4-th Ph.D. student in the Mathematics Department, UC San Diego, where I am advised by Prof. Jonathan Novak(https://jinovak.com).
+I am a 4-th year Ph.D. student in the Mathematics Department, UC San Diego, where I am advised by Prof. Jonathan Novak.
 Prior to UCSD, I completed my B.S. in Applied Mathematics and B.A. in Economics at UC San Diego.

+As a math Ph.D. student, my research focuses extensively on 2D Quantum Gravity and mathematical physics.
+I study the intersection number of moduli space of curves as orbifolds.
+This field exhibits a profound connection between algebraic geometry and physics.

+I'm also interested
-My research is grounded in Machine Learning and Large Language Model (LLM) for Reasoning, with an emphasis on Automatic Theorem Proving.
+in Machine Learning and Large Language Model (LLM) for Mathematical Reasoning, with an emphasis on Automated Theorem Proving.
 Specifically, I use deep learning methods to prove mathematical theorems in formalized envrionments.

-I also work on Weingarten functions of groups with their applications in mathematica physics.
+If you are interested in any of the topics above, feel free to drop me an email!